Invariants of Handlebody-Knots via Yokota's Invariants: Examples of the Invariants

 \subsection{Table of values of $\left< \, \cdot \, \right>_H$}

-We did numerical calculations of the values of $\left< \, \cdot \, \right>_H$ for genus 2 irreducible handlebody-knots up to 6 crossings classified in \cite{IKMS}.
+We did numerical calculations of the values of $\left< \, \cdot \, \right>_H$ for genus 2 irreducible handlebody-knots up to six crossings classified in \cite{IKMS}.
 The results for $3 \leq r \leq 10$ are in Table \ref{table1}.
-We calculate to 6th decimal places.
+We show them to the sixth decimal places.
 We comment on some features of Table \ref{table1}.
-When $r=3, 4$, all values of $\left< \, \cdot \, \right>_H$ are the same, 4 and 16 respectively.
-In case r=3, we have the next proposition.
+When $r=3$ and $4$, all values of $\left< \, \cdot \, \right>_H$ are the same, 4 and 16 respectively.
+In case $r=3$, we have the following proposition.